fundacionctic/connector-building-blocks/README.md

 # Eclipse Dataspace Components Proof of Concept

-This project contains a proof of concept that aims at automating the deployment of a Minimum Viable Dataspace and show how arbitrary data sources can be integrated into the Data Cellar data space using the Eclipse Dataspace Components software stack.
+This project contains a proof of concept that aims to automate the deployment of a Minimum Viable Dataspace and demonstrate how arbitrary data sources can be integrated into the Data Cellar dataspace using the Eclipse Dataspace Components software stack.

+The approach taken here is that any Data Cellar participant component can expose an HTTP API described by a standard OpenAPI schema.
+Then, there is a Data Cellar Core Connector that is able to understand this schema and create a series of assets in the data space to represent the HTTP endpoints.
+These endpoints, in turn, provide access to the datasets and services offered by the participant component in question.

+The repository is organized as follows:

+* The `datacellar-connector` folder contains a Java project with several separate proofs-of-concept.
+Most of these are derived from and adapted from the EDC samples repository.
+The most relevant code is located in the `datacellar-core-connector` folder, which contains a very early draft version of the _Data Cellar Core Connector_ extension
+* The `datacellar-mock-component` folder contains an example Data Cellar participant that exposes both an HTTP API and an event-driven API based on RabbitMQ.
+These APIs are described by OpenAPI and AsyncAPI documents, respectively.
+The logic of the component itself does not hold any value; its purpose is to demonstrate where each Data Cellar partner should contribute.
+* The `edcpy` folder contains a Python package built on top of Poetry, providing a series of utilities to interact with an EDC-based dataspace.
+For example, it contains the logic to execute all the necessary HTTP requests to successfully complete a transfer process from start to finish.
+Additionally, it offers an example implementation of an _HTTP pull receiver_ server.
+* The `example` folder contains the configuration files required for the end-to-end example of an interaction between a provider and consumer.
+This example is one of the main contributions of this repository and aims to clarify any doubts or uncertainties regarding how to integrate a regular service or API into a data space.

-## Prerequisites
+## Example

-Install **Task**, a task runner and build tool.
-See [here](https://taskfile.dev/#/installation) for installation instructions.

-You can list the available tasks with `task --list-all`.
+[This Gist shows an example console log](https://gist.github.com/agmangas/ae64592f6319f34ffdce5626529001a0) that can be obtained after building and provisioning the Vagrant boxes of the consumer and provider.
+The example demonstrates how to list the assets exposed by the provider, which are obtained from the HTTP API of the mock component.
+Then, the consumer uses the HTTP pull pattern to call an HTTP endpoint of the provider using the GET method.